The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Notice that we’ve seen the same elements in both examples of hypothesis testing.
 In this example, the test statistic is the difference in the means.
 The null hypothesis is that the distribution of pregnancy lengths is actually the same in both groups.
 We modeled the null hypothesis by combining the data from both groups into a single pool, shuffling the pool, and splitting it into two groups with the same sizes as the originals.
 This process is called permutation, which is another word for shuffling.

-A strength of this computational approach to hypothesis testing is that we can combine these elements to test different statistics.
+This computational approach to hypothesis testing makes it easy to combine these elements to test different statistics.

 9.3.
 Other Test Statistics#